 Mexican Pickled Carrots Recipe (Zanahorias en Escabeche)

 Mexican pickled carrots, or zanahorias en escabeche, are a perfect topping for your favorite Mexican food.
-Put them on tacos, tortas, enchiladas and anything else you want.
-Your local taqueria has them, but now you can make them at home!
+Put these spicy carrots on tacos, tortas, enchiladas and anything else you want.
+Your local taqueria has them, but now you can make them at home with this easy quick pickle recipe.

 Mexican Pickled Carrots